 The Ontario Government has Granted Exception to Background Screening Firms Under Bill 113

 The Ontario government has confirmed the exemption to Section 12 of Bill 113 The Police Records Checks Reform Act, 2015, has been granted.
-This exemption covers third party agents, like our consumer reporting agencies NAPBS and eliminates the need for sharing of the criminal record result with the applicant and obtaining consent from the applicant before sharing the information with a designated end user.
+This exemption covers third party agents, like our consumer reporting agencies NAPBS and eliminates the need for sharing of the criminal record result with the candidate and obtaining consent from the candidate before sharing the information with a designated end user.